 When it comes to electrical charge, opposites attract.
 Any dust particles with the opposite charge to the devices in your office will be attracted to them, and seem to stick.

-That’s why electronics seem to get dusty faster than anything else.
+That’s why electronics seem to attract dust faster than anything else.

 To add to their list of dust-gathering credentials, most computers use fans to lower the CPU temperature.
 By sucking in air, these fans also draw in dust.
 Charged particles of dust can then settle on and around the computer, further adding to the dust problem.